laurensdewaele/tenso-mobile-app/app/lib/notes.md

  ## Transitions

-Hero transititions for going from my 'add new workout' to the workout screen that takes the gradient.
+Hero transitions for going from my 'add new workout' to the workout screen that takes the gradient.
 Add transition from card expand to collapse.

-Disable the scroll down to refresh in ListView.
+One thing for the next project, is that when designing, you should really factor in the screen transitions.

+- Check out the Lato bold fonts for the modal components.